decretist/Dissertation/Chapter3/chapter3.markdown

 Medieval Jurisprudence: Pavia and Bologna, 850- 1150* (New Haven: Yale University Press, 1988), 159–60) **See also Pennington "Big Bang".**
-Note that Odofredus is also the source for associating Gratian with the monastery of SS.
-Felix and Nabor.
+Note that Odofredus is also the source for associating Gratian with the monastery of Saints Felix and Nabor.
 (Noonan, “Gratian Slept Here,” 148).

-[14] Kenneth Pennington,
+[16] Kenneth Pennington,
 [Paucapalea](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a366),
 *Bio-Bibliographical Guide to Medieval and Early Modern Jurists.*

-[15]  (Johann Friedrich von Schulte, ed., *Die Summa des Paucapalea über das Decretum Gratiani* (Giessen: E. Roth, 1890), 3) (Robert Somerville and Bruce Clark Brasington, eds., *Prefaces to Canon Law Books in Latin
+[17]  (Johann Friedrich von Schulte, ed., *Die Summa des Paucapalea über das Decretum Gratiani* (Giessen: E. Roth, 1890), 3) (Robert Somerville and Bruce Clark Brasington, eds., *Prefaces to Canon Law Books in Latin
 Christianity: Selected Translations, 500-1245* (New Haven, Conn: Yale